javaidiqbal11/Advanced-RAG-LLM-Approaches/README.md

 # Advanced RAGs and LLM Approaches🧭

-## 1. RAGs Types and Use Cases⏫
+## 1. RAG Types ⏫

 ![RAG Pipeline](materials/RAG_Pipeline.jpg) <br>
 [RAG Pipeline Source](https://gradientflow.com/techniques-challenges-and-future-of-augmented-language-models/)

-### 1.1 RAG with Test Cases ☘️
+### 1.1 RAG with Use Cases ☘️
-The following RAG types were analyzed, tested with simple and complex documents stored in the vectorstore dataset.
+The following RAG types are analyzed, tested with simple and complex documents stored in the vectorstore dataset.
 These types of RAGs are supported for the VectorStore dataset such as Qdrant, ChromaDB, and Pinecone.

 - **Contextual Compression RAG** 🤖
   - **Description**: Efficient retrieval, ideal for limited computational resources.